Skip to content

 What LongMemEval is, and what M means

-LongMemEval is an academic memory benchmark introduced in "LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory" by Wu et al., published at ICLR 2025.
-The dataset, evaluation harness, and rubric are open source at github.com/xiaowu0162/LongMemEval.
+LongMemEval 2 is an academic memory benchmark introduced in "LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory" (Wu et al., ICLR 2025) 1.
+The dataset, evaluation harness, and rubric are open source at github.com/xiaowu0162/LongMemEval 2.
 The 12 paper authors are academic researchers, none affiliated with a memory-library vendor.

 The benchmark ships two variants by haystack scale: